MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/New-AzureRmEventHub.md

 ```

 ## DESCRIPTION
-The **New-AzureRmEventHub** cmdlet creates an Azure Event Hub.
+The **New-AzureRmEventHub** cmdlet creates a new Azure Event Hub.

 ## EXAMPLES

-### Example 1: Create an Event Hub
+### Example 1
 ```
 PS C:\> New-AzureRmEventHubNamespace -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -Location WestUS -EventHubName MyEventHubName -MessageRetentionInDays 3 -PartitionCount 2
 ```

-This command creates an Event Hub named MyEventHubName with a 3-day message retention period and two partitions, in the WestUS location, that is contained in the resource group named MyResourceGroupName.
+Creates an Event Hub named `MyEventHubName` with a 3-day message retention period and two partitions, in the `WestUS` location, with resource group `MyResourceGroupName`.

 ## PARAMETERS